A Practical Georgia Itinerary for 7–10 Days (the country!)

 Further reading: Amazing Places in Georgia | Best day hikes in Georgia

-Like I mentioned, Borjomi is the gateway to the Lesser Caucasus.
-It’s smaller than its big brother in the north of the country, but there’s still tons of hiking options.
+As I mentioned, Borjomi is the gateway to the Lesser Caucasus.
+It’s smaller than its big brother in the north of the country, but there are still tons of hiking options.

 My chosen trail, the Likani Valley Trail is supposed to be a loop, but the final section is an annoyingly steep descent that has zero views, so I decided that it’s not worth the knee pain.
 For this reason, I recommend making this hike an out-and-back variant.
 Here are the hike stats: